Yes. I have shut down my author mailing lists to the general public.

 Most folks would like both (or perhaps I should say, “I’d love both.”)
 But, as we know, there’s a price to be paid for both.
 In this case, we’re talking about the “free beer” part of this.

-Dear Reader: in case you haven’t heard of this concept.
+In case you haven’t heard of this concept.
 Free beer is the term used for things that cost money and resources to produce and are not typically given away.
 Free speech has no resources needed to enjoy it.

 (And yes, we know there’s a bigger cost to free speech but it’s not a dollars and cents thing for the normal business production cycle that appears in a profit and loss statement.
 Yes, maybe it should but let’s go with this definition for now)